 Neuhauser identified copper as Livermore’s favorite commodity at the time.

 “I think copper is the new oil and I think copper, for the next five to 10 years, is going to look tremendous with the potential for $20,000 per metric ton,” Neuhauser said.

-How do you invest in copper, anyway?
+How to invest in copper

 Bullion.
 Investors can just buy the metal, in the form of coins or bars, to save and later sell themselves.
 But if you’re looking to make a large investment, storage space will quickly become an issue.

 ETFs.
 Commodity exchange-traded funds (ETFs) offer a simpler way to gain exposure without having to directly own the commodity.
 Some commodity ETFs let you zero in on a single commodity, while others group them together for broad-based exposure.
 For example, the Invesco DB Commodity Index Tracking Fund tracks 14 heavily traded commodities, copper included.
 ETFs typically have very low management fees, and you save even more by buying them through a zero-commission investing app.

 Stocks.
 Another option is to invest in a specific copper-mining company.
 Keep in mind, the performance of the stock won’t perfectly match that of copper because of business factors like the company’s financials, the quality of its management team and its long-term production prospects.
 As with ETFs, you can easily invest in commodity stocks through any number of investing apps — although a few will give you a free stock just for signing up.

 Futures.
 Investors can use futures contracts to bet on how a particular commodity’s price will move.
 Futures involve agreeing to buy or sell a given commodity at a predetermined price and time in the future.
 While you can trade copper futures on exchanges like the COMEX and London Metal Exchange — assuming you have a brokerage account that offers it — novice investors should be extremely cautious due to the amount of borrowing typically involved and the volatility of most commodity prices.